- This event has passed.

 February 11 @ 4:00 pm - 6:00 pm

 In Open: The Progressive Case for Free Trade, Immigration, and Global Capital (Harvard University Press), Clausing makes the argument that Americans, especially those with middle and lower incomes, face stark economic challenges due to rising income inequality and wage stagnation.
 But these problems do not require us to retreat from the global economy.
 On the contrary, an open economy overwhelmingly helps.

 Kimberly Clausing is the Thormund Miller and Walter Mintz Professor of Economics at Reed College, where she teaches international trade, international finance, and public finance.
-Professor Clausing has received two Fulbright Research awards (to Belgium and Cyprus), and her research has been supported by external grants from the National Science Foundation, the Smith Richardson Foundation, the International Centre for Tax and Development, the U.S. Bureau of Economic Analysis, and the Washington Center for Equitable Growth.
-She has worked on economic policy research with the International Monetary Fund, the Hamilton Project, the Brookings Institution, and the Tax Policy Center, and she has testified before both the House Ways and Means Committee and the Senate Committee on Finance.
+She has received two Fulbright Research awards and her research has been supported by external grants from the National Science Foundation, the Smith Richardson Foundation, the International Centre for Tax and Development, the U.S. Bureau of Economic Analysis, and the Washington Center for Equitable Growth.
+She has worked on economic policy research with the International Monetary Fund, the Hamilton Project, the Brookings Institution, and the Tax Policy Center, and testified before both the House Ways and Means Committee and the Senate Committee on Finance.

 Irene Bloemraad is a Professor of Sociology at the University of California, Berkeley and a leading expert on immigration.
 She holds the Thomas Garden Chair of Canadian Studies at Berkeley and is the co-founder of the Berkeley Interdisciplinary Migration Initiative, a joint project of faculty, researchers, and students that explores such timely issues as refugee crises, human rights, immigration, nativism and border control concerns.